 Closed on occasion for private events.
 Please call ahead!

 We will be closed to overnight guests the following special event dates in 2017:

 July 8 and 9, July 10-12, July 29 and 29

 We remain open year-round for special events and group bookings.
 To book a group retreat, special event, or overnight , please email email@example.com.

 The Ironmaster’s Mansion is located in the South Mountain landscape of Cumberland County, PA, nestled in the Pine Grove Furnace State Park.

 Pine Grove Furnace was built during the era of the American Revolution, and one of its first operators was Michael Ege.
 In 1815, his son, Peter Ege, who built the mansion and enjoyed the longest tenure of any ironmaster, inherited Pine Grove Furnace.
-Over the years the Ironmaster’s Mansion served as a hostel and prominent halfway resting area for Appalachian Trail hikers.
+The Ironmaster’s Mansion serves as a hostel and prominent halfway resting area for Appalachian Trail hikers.

-The Central Pennsylvania Conservancy (CPC)

--recently renovated the mansion with the help of generous sponsors and hundreds of volunteers and reopened it April 2011 for use as a hostel, meeting space and community resource for education, training and events.
+The Central Pennsylvania Conservancy (CPC) renovated the mansion with the help of generous sponsors and hundreds of volunteers in 2010 and reopened it in April 2011 for use as a hostel, meeting space and community resource for education, training and events.